 Civil war since March 2011 in Syria has left 12.2 million Syrians in need of assistance.
-7.6 million people have been forced from their homes inside the country and 3.8 million are living in neighbouring countries as refugees.
-Caritas Aotearoa New Zealand is partnering with Caritas Lebanon to help support some of the 1.2 million Syrian refugees living in a country with a population the size of New Zealand.
+Approximately 8 million people have been forced from their homes inside the country, and more than 4 million are living in neighbouring countries as refugees.

 Thanks to your support and that of the New Zealand Aid Programme, we have provided more than $305,000 in assistance to those in need through Caritas Lebanon.
 They are providing healthcare, food, fuel, counselling, blankets, clothes and shelter for refugees from all religious backgrounds, as well as support for host communities under stress.
 More is needed.